Regulation of Care

 (1) Where the regulated

-activity consists of a children’s home, or a child is provided with home
+activity is a children’s home service, or a child is provided with a home

-care and is not living with his or her parent, the registered person must
+care service and is not living with a parent, the registered person must ensure

-ensure that proper provision is made for the education and leisure of any child
+that proper provision is made for the education and leisure of any child who is

 (2) In particular, the